 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The forewings of the adult moth of this species are yellow with three dark-edged white patches one each forewing.
+The forewings of the adult moth of this species are yellow, each with three dark-edged white patches.
 The hindwings are pale grey with dark veins.
 The head is white.
 The wingspan is about 2 cms.

 The species has been found in

 Ian F.B.
 Common,

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae),

 Monographs on Australian Lepidoptera Volume 5,

 CSIRO Publishing, 1997, pp. 342, 344, 345.